Inaka Japan: A Quick & Easy Guide to Country life in Japan

 3. Finance your property

-Many towns and villages in the Japanese inaka have subsidies and support programs to attract residents from urban areas.
+Many towns and villages in the countryside have subsidies and support programs to attract residents from Tokyo, and other urban areas.

 These municipalities have dedicated departments for town development, which often include Akiya banks to help new residents find and renovate their homes.

-Before moving, you should set up your property with running water, working gas, and functioning electricity.
+Before moving in, consider setting up your property with water, gas, and electricity.

-For those who need help getting your property up and running, MailMate is for you.
+For those who need help getting their property up and running, MailMate is a bilingual utilities liaison and property management service ideal for new property owners.

 Plus, if you need help setting up fire insurance or wifi, MailMate will find the correct local services for your property.